SteerClearWM/Steer-Clear-Backend/README.md

 App will now be accesible through `localhost:5000`

-**NOTE:** You need the default_settings.py config file for backend to work.
+***NOTE:** You need the default_settings.py config file for backend to work.
 Get from one of the repo overseers.
-Alternatively, you can create your own default settings file and fill in the corresponding values using the example default settings file
+Alternatively, you can create your own default settings file and fill in the corresponding values using **steerclear/settings/default_settings_example.py** file as a template

 ##Testing